syncfusion-content/maui-docs/MAUI/Sunburst-Chart/Getting-Started.md

 # Getting Started with .NET MAUI Sunburst Chart

-This section explains how to populate the sunburst chart with data, a title, data labels, a legend, and tooltips, as well as the essential aspects for getting started with the sunburst chart.
+This section explains how to populate the sunburst chart with data, a title, data labels, legend, and tooltip, as well as the essential aspects for getting started with the sunburst chart.

 ## Creating an application using the .NET MAUI Sunburst Chart